-The Elliott Report indicates a maximum testing cost of \$200 each, being \$45,000 annually for those mills seeking external analysis of samples.
-This Report indicates two samples a week would be analysed in these laboratories, in conflict with other comments from Industry that "the frequency of testing would be very high and no product will leave the site unless it meets the required levels" and up to 10 samples a day would be tested onsite.
+The Eliott Report indicates a maximum testing cost of \$200 each, being \$45,000 annually for those mills seeking external analysis of samples.
+This Report indicates two samples a week would be analysed in these laboratories, in conflict with other comments from Industry that "the frequency of testing would be very high and no product will leave the site unless it meets the required levels".

-For the remaining mills the Elliott Report cites testing would occur on-site, thus testing units would be needed.
+For the remaining mills the Eliott Report cites testing would occur on-site, thus testing units would be needed.
 The proposal includes the development of 19 on-site laboratory facilities with testing equipment at a significant cost of \$4.9 million and ongoing costs of \$5.7 million.